imagej/imagej.github.io/pages/AnalyzeSkeleton.md

 ## Main options

-![Main dialog of the AnalyzeSkeleton plugin](Screenshot-AnalyzeSkeleton-dialog.png
-"Main dialog of the AnalyzeSkeleton plugin") In the main dialog of the plugin the user can select some options to
+![Main dialog of the AnalyzeSkeleton plugin](/images/pages/Screenshot-AnalyzeSkeleton-dialog.png "Main dialog of the AnalyzeSkeleton plugin")" In the main dialog of the plugin the user can select some options to

   - **Prune the possible loops** in the skeleton (by choosing one of the